duperomar96/Akelny/README.md

  ## Backing services used

- * Edammam API containing the ingredients, calories and recipes link		 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+ * Edammam API containing the ingredients, calories and recipes link
  * SendGrid API to send emails
  * Mongodb